 There are some exceptions as to what qualifies for the credit — the following activities wouldn’t qualify:

 We can help you get the most out of your R&D tax dollars.
-The R&D tax credit is closely monitored by the IRS during the audit process, so documentation such as notes, test results, time tracking data, cost data, and evidence of technological uncertainty or scientific experimentation is necessary to substantiate the credit.
+The R&D tax credit is closely monitored by the IRS during the audit process, and new filing requirements mean documentation needs to be in place when the tax return is filed.
+Developing an annual process that can be used to effectively gather documentation such as notes, test results, time tracking data, cost data, and evidence of technological uncertainty or scientific experimentation will be key to substantiating and keeping the credits you earned.